-- Students returning to the BSN or to the MSN degree program or the Nurse Educator Certificate program from Inactive or Leave of Absence status must submit the appropriate completed Re-enrollment from Inactive or Re-enrollment from Leave of Absence form along with the required fees to the Office of the Bursar. - Students returning to the BSN or to the MSN degree program or the Nurse Educator Certificate program from Inactive or Leave of Absence status must submit a notarized copy of their current RN license, valid in the U.S., to the Office of the Registrar on return to active status. - Students returning to the BSN degree program from Inactive status will pay the application fee and the BSN Credential Review Fee. - Students returning to the BSN degree program from Leave of Absence status will pay the BSN Credential Review Fee - Students returning to the MSN degree or the Nurse Educator Certificate program from Inactive or Leave of Absence status will pay the application fee.
+- Students returning to the BSN or to the MSN degree program or the Nurse Educator Certificate program from Inactive or Leave of Absence status must submit the appropriate completed Re-enrollment from Inactive or Re-enrollment from Leave of Absence form along with the required fees and a notarized copy of their current registered nurse (RN) license valid in the United States to the Office of Admissions on return to active status. - Students returning to the BSN degree program from Inactive status will pay the application fee and the BSN Credential Review Fee. - Students returning to the BSN degree program from Leave of Absence status will pay the BSN Credential Review Fee - Students returning to the MSN degree or the Nurse Educator Certificate program from Inactive or Leave of Absence status will pay the application fee.